 Tutoring sessions must be held in a public place such as a library

 Tutors are provided a research-based curriculum

 Tutors report student progression via monthly tutor logs

 Ozarks Literacy Council holds several tutor training sessions throughout the year.
 Sessions are typically held on a Saturday at the library and last approximately 6 hours.

 Techniques for Tutoring

 Curriculum: Reading A-Z

 Tips and Tricks

-The next Tutor Training Session will be held on Saturday January 6, 2018.
-The training will last from 9 am – 2 pm at the Midtown Carnegie Library.
+The next Tutor Training Session will be held on Saturday, January 12, 2019.
+The training will be from 9 am – 3 pm at the the Midtown Carnegie Library (397 E. Central).
 Please fill out the below form if you are interested in attending.